10 Facts About Muslims

 Most of us Westerners know very little about the Middle East and the people that live there.
 This lack of knowledge hurts our ability to understand, and engage in intelligent discussion about events that happen both there and elsewhere in the Muslim world.

-Sunni and Shia Muslims, and most think the words "Arab" and "Muslim" are the same thing.
+For example, the difference between Sunni and Shia Muslims, and most think the words "Arab" and "Muslim" are the same thing.
 They aren't.
 So here's a very brief primer aimed at raising the level of knowledge about the region to an absolute minimum.

 1: Arabs are part of an ethnic group, not a religion.
 Arabs were around long before Islam, and there have been (and still are) Arab Christians and Arab Jews.
 In general, you're an Arab if you are of Arab descent (blood) or speak the main Arab language (Arabic).